replit/blog/posts/operating-principles.md

 ## Replit is for people
 Millions of people are already using Replit to explore their own curiosities, realize their own goals, make things that matter, and have fun.
 We hope that’ll be true for millions, tens of millions, maybe even billions more.
 That’s a whole lot of people!

 Replit will always be a place that anyone who wants to build can, so long as they are operating within the laws of their jurisdiction and productive members of our community.
 It’s true for our user base and it’s true for our company.
 We shouldn’t expect to agree with the values or objectives of every customer.
 We shouldn’t make alignment with our beliefs a requirement to use our product.
-Our company was started by Palestineans.
+Our company was started by Palestinians.
 Many of our first customers were Israeli.
 We’re proud of that.

 If we’re going to realize our mission, we need to be a place where all kinds of people, with all kinds of backgrounds, experiences, ideologies, and values are warmly welcomed.
 We are inclusive because we work hard to see and understand the talent in each other.
 We focus on what brings us together, never on what divides us.